GoodManWEN/cx_Oracle_async/docs/temporary_document_of_AQ.md

             # it will return immediately when there's nothing in the queue.

             # So taking into consideration that when argument maxMessages equals to
-            # -1 (default value), it means unlimit fetch untill the queue is empty.
+            # -1 (default value), it means unlimit fetch untill the queue is empty
+            # (where if youre using `await` mode , the "unlimit" do have a soft upper bound
+            # of 65535 , and no limit with `async for` mode cause its assembled from multiple
-            # It's convenient to clear the whole queue with the following code:
+            # querys).
+It's convenient to clear the whole queue with the following code:

             messages = list(map(str , range(random.randint(0,10000))))
             await queue.enqMany(queue.pack(m) for m in messages)